DNA64/SuperHakchi/README.md

 #### Configuring the SNES Classic for new ROMS.

 The first thing you want to do is create (2) backups of the `b0000_defines` file located in `/var/lib/hakchi/rootfs/etc/preinit.d/`.
 Keep one someplace safe and rename it `b0000_defines.bkp` so you don't mix them up as you'll need it if you ever want to switch back to the original games folder.
-The other one we're going to edit.

 Next we're going to edit the other `b0000_defines` file you downloaded, You can edit this file using Notepad++ to match the one below.
 All we're doing is changing the 'gamepath=' to our new directory since we don't have write access to the default location.
 Make sure after you save it there's **NO** extension like .txt on the end.
 ```